How Are Aluminium Windows Made?

 Why Aluminium?

-Aluminium windows and doors are manufactured with a high-pressure extrusion process.
+Aluminium windows and doors are manufactured using a high-pressure extrusion process.
 This process involves thermal breaks, powder-coated aluminium profiles and advanced packing.

 In plain English: they’re among the best on the market.
 And with made-to-order designs, you can customise them however you like.